We are searching for

 • Emits a beeping noise or vibrates the steering wheel when you begin to drift out of the lane.

-What Does the Lane Keeping Assist System Do?
+What Does The Lane Keeping Assist System Do?

 The lane-keep assist system relies on a series of different systems to keep you from drifting out of your current lane into a neighboring lane.
 Before anything else, it will vibrate or beep to inform you that you are drifting out of your current lane.
 You have a chance to correct the issue before it becomes more serious.
-The system keeps control in your hands at the beginning of your drifting and allows you to correct the car manually.
+The lane keep assist system keeps control in your hands at the beginning of your drifting and allows you to correct the car manually.

 There are some vehicles that have a lane departure warning system without the full lane keep assist technology.
 These systems work the same, but they don't have the ability to actually steer your vehicle.
 Instead, they use cameras to watch the lines of your lane and to determine when you are drifting.
 When you start drifting too much, the lane departure warning will sound with beeps, begin vibrating the steering wheel, or will do both things at the same time.
 No matter how your particular system works, it will let you know that you're making a mistake.